muggy8/improbable/have-and-havenot/rM7jQact.md

 The weeks leading up to the entrance exams where often the busiest.

-The other teachers were all tasked with pre-exam assessments of the exam applicants and the one in charge of managing the whole process was none other than the principal.
+The other teachers were all tasked with performing pre-exam assessments on the exam applicants.

+The one in charge of managing this whole process was none other than the principal.

 Depending on the number of applicants, sometimes, the principal might even have to participate in the assessment of applicants too.